Streptomyces: Genomics

 The complete genome of "S. coelicolor strain A3(2)" was published in 2002.
 At the time, the "S. coelicolor" genome was thought to contain the largest number of genes of any bacterium.
 The chromosome is 8,667,507 bp long with a GC-content of 72.1%, and is predicted to contain 7,825 protein-encoding genes.
 In terms of taxonomy, "S. coelicolor A3(2)" belongs to the species S. violaceoruber, and is not a validly described separate species; "S. coelicolor A3(2)" is not to be mistaken for the actual S. coelicolor (Müller), although it is often referred to as S. coelicolor for convenience.
 The transcriptome and translatome analyses of the strain A3(2) were published in 2016.

 The first complete genome sequence of S. avermitilis was completed in 2003.
 Each of these genomes forms a chromosome with a linear structure, unlike most bacterial genomes, which exist in the form of circular chromosomes.
 The genome sequence of S. scabiei, a member of the genus with the ability to cause potato scab disease, has been determined at the Wellcome Trust Sanger Institute.
 At 10.1 Mbp long and encoding 9,107 provisional genes, it is the largest known Streptomyces genome sequenced, probably due to the large pathogenicity island.

 The genomes of the various Streptomyces species demonstrate remarkable plasticity, via ancient single gene duplications, block duplications (mainly at the chromosomal arms) and horizontal gene transfer.
-The size of their chromosome varies from 5.7-12.1 Mbps (average: 8.5 Mbps), the number of chromosomally encoded proteins varies from 4983-10,112 (average: 7130), whereas their high GC content varies from 68.8-74.7% (average: 71.7%).
-The 95% soft-core proteome of the genus consists of approximately 2000-2400 proteins.
+The size of their chromosome varies from 5.7 to 12.1 Mbps (average: 8.5 Mbps), the number of chromosomally encoded proteins varies from 4983 to 10,112 (average: 7130), whereas their high GC content ranges 68.8–74.7% (average: 71.7%).
+The 95% soft-core proteome of the genus consists of approximately 2000–2400 proteins.
 The pangenome is open.
 In addition, significant genomic plasticity is observed even between strains of the same species, where the number of accessory proteins (at the species level) ranges from 250 to more than 3000.
 Intriguingly, a correlation has been observed between the number of carbohydrate-active enzymes and secondary metabolite biosynthetic gene clusters (siderophores, e-Polylysin and type III lanthipeptides) that are related to competition among bacteria, in Streptomyces species.
 Streptomycetes are major biomass degraders, mainly via their carbohydrate-active enzymes.
 Thus, they also need to evolve an arsenal of siderophores and antimicrobial agents to suppress competition by other bacteria in these nutrient-rich environments that they create.
 Several evolutionary analyses have revealed that the majority of evolutionarily stable genomic elements are localized mainly at the central region of the chromosome, whereas the evolutionarily unstable elements tend to localize at the chromosomal arms.
 Thus, the chromosomal arms emerge as the part of the genome that is mainly responsible for rapid adaptation at both the species and strain level.